 Located in the beautiful and historic Charlestown Navy Yard, the Institute’s Catherine Filene Shouse main academic building and additional space in and adjacent to the Navy Yard provide students and faculty with state-of-the-art, technologically equipped classrooms and practice labs.

 Our Speech, Language, and Literacy Center (SLLC), Ruth Sleeper Nursing Center for Clinical Education and Wellness, Physical Therapy Center for Clinical Education and Health Promotion, and Tabor/Connor Family Occupational Therapy Center for Learning, Participation, and Rehabilitation (OT CLiPR), located in the innovative and state-of-the-art Dr. Charles A.and Ann Sanders IMPACT Practice Center, provide rehabilitation services to more than 200 clients each week while also serving as learning and practice labs for our students.
 Additionally, onsite nursing and physical therapy, and occupational therapy practice labs provide students with opportunities to learn in simulated clinical environments.

 We are committed to expanding and refining the scientific basis for health care through innovation in teaching, clinical excellence, service, and research.
 In addition to their research and scholarly contributions to their respective fields, the majority of our faculty are practicing clinicians, which enriches their teaching and ensures they are current with the latest developments in their professions.

 The MGH Institute community has embraced a strong commitment to diversity, which fosters an inclusive learning environment to ensure our graduates become culturally sensitive practitioners who are able to care for an increasingly diverse population.

-As the only degree-granting member of Partners HealthCare System, and with our close affiliations with Massachusetts General Hospital, Brigham and Women’s Hospital, Navy Yard neighbor Spaulding Rehabilitation Hospital, and other institutions and community centers within Partners HealthCare and across Greater Boston and beyond, we offer our students the distinct advantage of learning and practicing with the best in their fields.
+As the only degree-granting member of the Mass General Brigham System, and with our close affiliations with Massachusetts General Hospital, Brigham and Women’s Hospital, Navy Yard neighbor Spaulding Rehabilitation Hospital, and other institutions and community centers within Partners HealthCare and across Greater Boston and beyond, we offer our students the distinct advantage of learning and practicing with the best in their fields.